 - Other organisations that have to execute dredging projects.

-All presentations and workshops are given by lectures who are experts in the field of dredging:
+All presentations and workshops are given by lecturers who are experts in the field of dredging:

 - Royal Boskalis - Pieter den Ridder